lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 #### Selecting Speakers

 The bishopric selects speakers for sacrament meeting.
-Most often they invite ward members, including youth (see 38.8.18).
+Most often they invite ward members, including youth and children (see 38.8.18).
 The stake president may assign high councilors or members of stake organization presidencies to speak.
 The stake president determines the frequency of such assignments.

 The bishopric extends invitations to speak well in advance of the meeting.
 Speakers bear testimony of Jesus Christ and teach His gospel using the